 Rental Housing Inspections

-The Inspections Department regularly inspects rental properties in the City of Fargo.
-The purpose of the rental housing inspection program is to provide for a safe and healthful environment for tenants, the preservation of the community's rental housing stock and the viability of the community's neighborhoods.
+The Inspections Department requires inspections of rental properties within the City of Fargo.
+The purpose of the rental housing inspection program is to protect the health, safety and welfare of the citizens, tenants, and preserve the community's rental housing stock and the viability of the community's neighborhoods.
 The Inspections Department enforces the International Property Maintenance Code (IPMC) as adopted by the City of Fargo, Ordinance 31-0101 and the Fargo Land Development Code, Chapter 20, Fargo Municipal Code.

 How Inspections are Arranged:

 Rental property inspections are requested by letter to Property Owner and sent to the mailing address for the property listed on the Cass County Property Tax Records website.
 An initial inspection request letter is sent to the property owner requesting they schedule an appointment with the Inspections Department.
 If the owner does not respond to the initial request, an inspection date and time will be assigned to the property and a letter stating the date and time will be sent to the owner with a timeframe of 5 businesses days to change the scheduled inspection.
-All inspections are scheduled between 9:00AM and 3:30PM, Monday through Friday.
+All inspections are scheduled between 9:00AM and 3:00PM, Monday through Friday.
 Should you receive such a letter requesting an inspection, please contact the Inspections Department at 701.476.6708 to arrange an appointment.
-If you are a rental property owner, please ensure that your rental is recorded with the City of Fargo Inspections Department.
+If you are a rental property owner, please ensure that your rental is recorded with The City of Fargo Inspections Department.
 There is no cost for this service.

 If the Property Owner/Property Manager does not respond to the inspection request, an exterior inspection of the building will be done on the date scheduled on the 2nd letter.
 The inspector may also attempt to arrange an inspection with the tenant.
 The inspector will continue to work towards gaining access for an interior inspection to ensure safety codes are being met.
 All life, health, and safety issues must be addressed immediately.
 Failure to respond to appointment requests and missed inspection appointments could result in applied inspection fees and/or turning the property over to the City Attorney for legal support.

 Can the Inspections Department help with problem resolution?